-- a) For individuals starting antiretroviral therapy (ART). - b) For individuals switching their ART. - c) 3-6 months after starting or switching antiretroviral therapy. - d) Annually when screening results were initially normal. - 7) For individuals 10 years of age and older who have been diagnosed with cystic fibrosis (CF) but not with CF-related diabetes, annual screening for CF-related diabetes with an OGTT MEETS COVERAGE CRITERIA. - 8) For overweight or obese individuals less than 18 years of age, diabetes screening once every three years with a fasting plasma glucose test, an OGTT, or measurement of hemoglobin A1c MEETS COVERAGE CRITERIA for individuals with any of the following risk factors: - a) The individual has a maternal history of diabetes or gestational diabetes mellitus during the child's gestation. - b) The individual has a family history of type 2 diabetes in first- or second-degree relatives (see Note 1). - c) The individual has signs of insulin resistance or conditions associated with insulin resistance (acanthosis nigricans, hypertension, dyslipidemia, polycystic ovary syndrome, or small-for-gestational-age birth weight). - 9) For pregnant individuals, a fasting plasma glucose test or an OGTT up to once per month during pregnancy MEETS COVERAGE CRITERIA. - 10) For individuals diagnosed with GDM during pregnancy, an OGTT MEETS COVERAGE CRITERIA in any of the following situations: - a) To screen for persistent diabetes or prediabetes 4-12 weeks postpartum. - b) For individuals with a positive initial postpartum screening result, repeat screening to confirm a diagnosis of persistent diabetes or prediabetes. - 11) For all other situations not addressed above, fasting plasma glucose testing at a wellness visit with no abnormal findings DOES NOT MEET COVERAGE CRITERIA. - 12) For all other situations not previously described (see Note 2), measurement of hemoglobin A1c DOES NOT MEET COVERAGE CRITERIA.
+- j) For individuals who were previously diagnosed with gestational diabetes mellitus (GDM). - 6) For individuals who are positive for HIV, screening for diabetes and prediabetes with a fasting plasma glucose test MEETS COVERAGE CRITERIA in any of the following situations: - a) For individuals starting antiretroviral therapy (ART). - b) For individuals switching their ART. - c) 3-6 months after starting or switching antiretroviral therapy. - d) Annually when screening results were initially normal. - 7) For all individuals who are at risk of metabolic syndrome from prescribed antipsychotic medications, testing for fasting glucose or HbA1C, and lipid testing screening every 6-12 months MEETS COVERAGE CRITERIA. - 8) For individuals 10 years of age and older who have been diagnosed with cystic fibrosis (CF) but not with CF-related diabetes, annual screening for CF-related diabetes with an OGTT MEETS COVERAGE CRITERIA. - 9) For overweight or obese individuals less than 18 years of age, diabetes screening once every three years with a fasting plasma glucose test, an OGTT, or measurement of hemoglobin A1c MEETS COVERAGE CRITERIA for individuals with any of the following risk factors: - a) The individual has a maternal history of diabetes or gestational diabetes mellitus during the child's gestation. - b) The individual has a family history of type 2 diabetes in first- or second-degree relatives (see Note 1). - c) The individual has signs of insulin resistance or conditions associated with insulin resistance (acanthosis nigricans, hypertension, dyslipidemia, polycystic ovary syndrome, or small-for-gestational-age birth weight). - 10) For pregnant individuals, a fasting plasma glucose test or an OGTT up to once per month during pregnancy MEETS COVERAGE CRITERIA. - 11) For individuals diagnosed with GDM during pregnancy, an OGTT MEETS COVERAGE CRITERIA in any of the following situations: - a) To screen for persistent diabetes or prediabetes 4-12 weeks postpartum. - b) For individuals with a positive initial postpartum screening result, repeat screening to confirm a diagnosis of persistent diabetes or prediabetes. - 12) For all other situations not addressed above, fasting plasma glucose testing at a wellness visit with no abnormal findings DOES NOT MEET COVERAGE CRITERIA. - 13) For all other situations not previously described (see Note 2), measurement of hemoglobin A1c DOES NOT MEET COVERAGE CRITERIA.